The boosted HP filter is more general than you might think: Simulations

 \subsection{Data Generating Processes}

 In the following numerical exercises, we generate time series in the general form of (\ref{eq:y_decomp}).
-Along with various stochastic and deterministic trend processes, we specify a cyclical component $c_t$ satisfying a stationary AR(2)
+Along with various stochastic and deterministic trend processes, we specify a cyclical component $c_t$ satisfying a stationary AR(2)\footnote{ We have experimented with many designs of the stationary component and found that the relative performance of the filters is robust.
+Due to limitations of space we report here the results of a single illustrative design.}